What is counselling?

 How to start a career in counselling

 If you’re considering a career change and want to know how to get into counselling, Stonebridge College’s adaptable counselling skills course offers an introduction to the field.
 Take an in-depth look at a range of industry practices, that can be applied to everyday life and your personal development.
+Check out our counselling courses.

 You’ll build your understanding of core counselling theories and how to treat psychological problems.
 This flexible counselling skills qualification provides the training to effectively establish relationships and reflect on your own abilities.
 Learn how to follow an ethical framework, alongside addressing issues of discrimination and diversity.